How to sew a dress in a day – DIY dress for beginners

 Make your first dress today with our step by step guide!
 Learn how to sew a simple dress using jersey fabric and your favourite T-shirt as a template – no fiddly pattern cutting needed.

-Yes you can make your first ever dress!
+Yes, you can make your first ever dress!
 Karoline Dahrling-Hughes’ easy jersey dress is a great first dressmaking project as you don’t need to worry about messing around with pattern cutting – you can make it using your favourite top as a size guide.
-We’ll talk you through how to make a dress for beginners, every step of the way.
-Watch our video guide or read our detailed instructions to learn how it’s done.

 Feeling inspired to start sewing?

 Check out Simply Sewing Magazine!
 It’s packed with beautiful sewing patterns to make and helpful guides from sewing experts!
 Check out the latest issues or subscribe today.